wdiechmann/rygsaek/README.md

 Go a head and use the generator for this:

-    $ rails generate rygsaek:setup
+    $ rails generate rygsaek:setup --skip_views --skip_controller --skip_migration --skip_initializer

-Rygsaek will add a migration to your project and introduce an initializer in the config/initializers folder
+Rygsaek will create view files and a controller for attachments, add a migration to your project, and introduce an initializer in the config/initializers folder but like you see above, you get to skip the parts you'd prefer to do yourself.

 ### Model configuration